ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 This is most of the data...
 I think there are just a couple "conditions" (i.e., "sets of routes") that were missing some amount of data in my local dump, so I need to investigate.
 I also think I may have failed to remove the conditions for anonymous users who didn't place any labels.
 So most of these numbers are trustworthy (though they aren't the *final* numbers), I would just be wary about drawing conclusions from the anonymous user data.

+Also for the turkers' stats, this data is only looking at the first turker who completed each set of routes.
+I will be adding in the rest of the turkers at some point soon.

 ### High level results

 TODO percentage of turkers who completed the HIT (maybe?) <br> TODO anything else?